Les-Capybaras/back-end/readme.md

 ```sh
 localhost:5000/api
 ```
-- Adminer on :
+- Adminer on (Env value to log in):
 ```sh
 localhost:8080
 ```

-- RabbitMq on :
+- RabbitMq on (guest / guest to log in):
 ```sh
 localhost:15672
 ```